Dedyjagok/web-warung-ddd/README.md

 1. Navigate to the main page (`warung.php`) to view available products.
 2. Use the search bar to filter products by name.
+3. Use the category filter to filter products by category.
-3. Add products to the list by clicking the "Add to List" button.
+4. Add products to the list by clicking the "Add to List" button.
-4. View the total price and proceed to checkout.
+5. View the total price and proceed to checkout.
-5. Check the transaction history on the `data_penjualan.php` page.
+6. Check the transaction history on the `data_penjualan.php` page.
-6. Update the stock of products by clicking the "Update Stock" button on the product cards.
+7. Update the stock of products by clicking the "Update Stock" button on the product cards.
-7. Log out by clicking the "Logout" button beside the "Warung DDD" header.
+8. Log out by clicking the "Logout" button beside the "Warung DDD" header.

 ## License